Board of Trustees

 Jean Matthews (Chair)

 Jean was inspired to join the Avon Bat Group after meeting the noctules, Fred and Freda, at a talk given by Gareth Jones in the first “Year of the Bat”, 1986.
-She joined the Gwynedd Bat Group in 1989 and became a bat carer soon after that.
-She started working as Protected Species Advisor for the Nature Conservancy Council in 1990 and trained as bat licence trainer in 1994.
+She moved to north Wales and joined the Gwynedd Bat Group in 1989 and worked as Protected Species Advisor the Nature Conservancy Council / Countryside Countryside Council for Wales).
+She also trained as bat licence trainer.

-She continued in that role until joining the Countryside Council for Wales’ Species Team as Mammal Ecologist (Bats and Riparian Mammals) in 2004.
+She joined the CCW Species Team as Mammal Ecologist (Bats and Riparian Mammals) in 2004.
 She was a member of the Editorial Board for the Bat Survey Guidelines and of the steering groups for various research projects.
 She was responsible for managing the Wales Lesser Horseshoe Bat Summer Roost Monitoring Scheme before it was taken on by the NBMP.
-She feels privileged to spend time observing these tantalizing creatures and to be able to count at the same sites she has been visiting since the early 1990s.
+She still feels privileged to spend time observing these tantalizing creatures and to be able to count at the same sites she has been monitoring since the early 1990s.

 Steve Roe (Vice Chair)